Fields of Study: Humanities, Social Sciences

 - Take a full-time course of study: Five courses for a total of 24 quarter/16 semester UC units.

-- You may take up to a third of your courses pass/no pass.
+- You can take up to one-third (33%) of your courses pass/no pass.

 Current Program Courses